52 | Add popular productcategories above the fold | Mobile

 Based on this psychological background, we believe that adding popular productcategories above the fold will cause an increase in online transactions.

-The data suggests that while the variant has a overall positive effect, the variability in results indicates that user behavior may differ based on other variables such as product type.
 Remarkable: we found some negative effects (2x) on transactions in fashion, but also positive effects on transactions in fashion (3x).
 It highlights the importance of A/B testing, especially in fashion.

 All A/B tests in Evidoo have been analysed using Bayesian Statistics.
 The most important advantage of Bayesian statistics is that it is easy to understand.
 If there is a difference between the control and the variant, we determine the probability that there is a difference.
 The probability that the variation differs from the control, is indicated in a percentage.